 A nine-year-old had been monopolizing the inflatable kayak since lunch.
 She had been playing hard and loving it.
 She’d taken a few swims and crawled back into her boat laughing.
 When we arrived at camp and set everything up, her mother came to us.
 She was concerned.
 Her daughter, who had been having a blast just a short while ago, was suddenly headachy and grumpy.
 She had holed up in the tent and wouldn’t come out.
 She was only communicating in one-word sentences.
 We had dehydration on our hands.

 Unfortunately, these stories are way too common on the river.
 Dehydration mitigation is among the top first aid treatments guides have to administer on a rafting trip.
 And it’s not just kids who have to be careful.
 Watch yourself for symptoms too.
 Seemingly rapid onset or unjustified irritability could indicate dehydration.
 Headaches are common dehydration clues.
 So is dark yellow and infrequent urine.
 But let’s just avoid these symptoms completely, because they’re a big trip bummer.

-Here are a few simple ways to avoid dehydration–one of the most common (and easily preventable) mistakes people make on a rafting trip:
+Here are a few simple tips for how to avoid dehydration on a rafting trip–one of the most common (and easily preventable) mistakes people make:

 Follow all these guidelines and you won’t be the sad kid who has to miss the campfire because you went to bed dehydrated at 7:30 pm.
 Stay hydrated.